 For more info and pictures of this staircase please see project 7060 in the main gallery.

 In addition to the added complexity of retaining the existing handrail on the upper flights (way too beautiful to replace), worthy of note with this project was the fact the staircase was ever so slightly off-kilter.

 Removing the carpet and replacing with oak treads and risers with a slotted glass balustrade has transformed the entrance area.

-To find out more about this project see our website galleries 6374.
+To find out more about this project please mention 6374.

 The old staircase and balustrade in a listed barn conversion was of white painted timber.
 There were issues with head height and its position in relation to the front door.